apple/foundationdb/design/encryption-data-at-rest.md

 ### **Caveats**

 The encryption is done inline in the transaction path, which will increase the total commit latencies.
 Few possible ways to minimize this impact are:

 * Overlap encryption operations with the CP::resolution phase, which would minimize the latency penalty per transaction at the cost of spending more CPU cycles.
 If needed, for production deployments, we may need to increase the number of CPs per FDB cluster.
 * Implement an external process to offload encryption.
 If done, encryption would appear no different than the CP::resolution phase, where the process would invoke RPC calls to encrypt the buffer and wait for operation completion.

+### Storage Servers

+The encryption design only supports Redwood Storage Server integration, support for other storage engines is yet to be planned.

-### Redwood Storage nodes
+### Redwood Storage Nodes

 Redwood at heart is a B+ tree and stores data in two types of nodes: